-We believe what Christians have believed going all the way back to the days when Jesus walked the earth.
+We believe what Christians have believed going all the way back to the days of the early church.
 Here's the core of that message:

 When humanity was first created, we were designed to live as God's representatives and to be in fellowship with Him.
-Instead of representing God on earth, our first parents chose instead to try to be like Him without Him.
+Instead of representing God on earth, our first parents chose instead to try and be equal to Him without Him.
 This decision bent every human after them inward.
-Rather than reflecting the glory of God, our natural inclination is now to seek our own glory.
+Rather than living to reflect the glory of God, our natural inclination is now to seek our own glory.